YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

 > Imports a message into only this user's mailbox, with standard email delivery scanning and classification similar to receiving via SMTP.

 It would have been a piece of cake to retrieve messages from my Purelymail inbox with POP3, just as Google does, except, obviously, more frequently.
 But I wasn’t going to settle for that—I wanted _instant_ delivery of new messages.
 Enter the IMAP protocol, the successor to POP3 in all but name, which includes many more features—among them, the ability to maintain an indefinite connection to an IMAP server and get notified when new messages arrive in a mailbox.
-(The digital equivalent of having the post office call you when it’s time to go get your mail.)
+(The digital equivalent of having the post office call you when it’s time to go retrieve your mail.)

 So the task was to log in to my IMAP account, wait for notifications of new messages, copy the messages to Gmail, and then delete the messages from the original server.
 After a few hours hacking together some Go code, I had a working prototype.
 I call the result “[turbogmailify](https://github.com/YoRyan/turbogmailify/).”